 Get reliable and unbiased information on how you can address a problem debt.
 As a not-for-profit organisation, our goal is to help you decide on the best course of action for yourself.

-You can attend our weekly Information Talks in person or consider taking our Online Debt Management Course, if you prefer to learn on your own time and pace or find it inconvenient to attend the talk in person.
+You can attend our weekly Information Talks or consider taking our Online Debt Management Course, if you prefer to learn on your own time and pace or find it inconvenient to attend the talk in person.

 We will share information on the various options one can consider to address problem debts, the “do-s and dont-s” of dealing with a debt problem, how to deal with creditors and the common actions that creditors can take to recover the money owed.

 After attending the talk or taking the online course, most people usually have a clearer idea of what they can do next to avoid spiraling deeper into debt.